Above: The top area of the website, including the tabs that comprise the main navigation bar.

 - From the Book Reviews list, note that you can filter by other genre types as well, including Sermon, Obituary, Handout, etc.

 - Development note: In the Sources bibliography, these terms are only present in the Genre field in records that have been cleaned up since import.
 We hope to finish text cleanup in the first half of 2019.
 Meanwhile, the genres are listed in a general key words field; they are present on the record, just not in a way that supports this Genre Type filter.
-Records not yet cleaned up have a Status (in the left sidebar) of "Unknown."
+Records not yet cleaned up have no italics.
+Also check the Status field (in the left sidebar).
 Text cleanup is our number one priority after website development passes a threshold of minimum functionality.

 - Click on the Annual Meeting tab